 7. Examine Vents for Blockage

-If you have a furnace that vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
-Be sure the space doesn’t have leaves, animal nests, or snow/ice.
+If your furnace vents out the side of the house, check to see if anything could be blocking the intake or exhaust.
+Be sure the area doesn’t have leaves, animal nests, or snow/ice.

 What Should You Expect After a Furnace Tune-Up?
 Improved Function

 Your heating and air conditioning system naturally loses energy efficiency over time.
-This loss of efficiency is due to several reasons, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
-Keeping your heating system maintained with routine professional tune-ups can virtually eliminate these factors.
-During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of corrosion.
+This loss of efficiency is due to many factors, including dust and dirt, natural wear and tear, and buildup in drains or on burners.
+Keeping your heating system maintained with routine professional tune-ups can help to reduce these factors.
+During your tune-up, your HVAC technician will clean and check over your furnace, identifying areas of wear and tear.
 They can identify failing parts in need of replacement before they become a bigger problem.
-A tune-up alone could instantly improve energy efficiency by up to 30%.
+A tune-up alone may instantly improve energy efficiency by up to 30%.
 You’ll also enjoy cleaner air and a cleaner home because your HVAC equipment will be distributing clean air through a clean air filter.
-Perhaps one of the best benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
-A poorly-maintained HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to provide exceptional indoor comfort.
-Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coldest months of the year.
+Perhaps one of the greatest benefits you’ll enjoy following a fall furnace or AC tune-up is diminished utility bills.
+An overworked HVAC system must work overtime to heat and cool your home, while a furnace or air conditioner that has been professionally tuned can take less energy to provide exceptional indoor comfort.
+Because your heating system functions more efficiently, it will deliver superior heating at lower cost than you otherwise may have had during the coming months.
 A Longer-Lasting HVAC System

 Your HVAC system is an expensive investment with a limited lifetime.
 Depending on use, with proper maintenance you can expect your furnace and air conditioner